MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerUpgrade.md

 # Get-AzureRmSqlServerUpgrade

 ## SYNOPSIS
-Gets the status of an ssSDS server upgrade.
+Gets the status of an Azure SQL Database server upgrade.

 ## SYNTAX